End User License Agreement

 12.1 Informal Dispute Resolution.
 If a dispute arises between the Parties, then the Parties will use reasonable efforts to resolve the dispute through negotiation.
 If such negotiations result in an agreement in principle to settle the dispute, the Parties shall cause a written settlement agreement to be prepared, signed and dated, whereupon the dispute shall be deemed settled, and not subject to further dispute resolution.

 12.2 Unresolved Disputes; Waiver of Jury Trial.
 Upon the Parties’ mutual written agreement, any dispute under this Section 12 may be submitted for resolution to mediation to occur at a mutually agreed upon location.
-The Parties reserve all rights to adjudicate any dispute not submitted to mediation hereunder, in any court of competent jurisdiction located in in San Francisco County, State of California, USA; provided, however, that each Party hereby waives the right to a trial by jury in any such action.
+The Parties reserve all rights to adjudicate any dispute not submitted to mediation hereunder, in any court of competent jurisdiction located in in Santa Clara County, State of California, USA; provided, however, that each Party hereby waives the right to a trial by jury in any such action.

 12.3 Exception for Injunctive Relief.
 The Parties acknowledge that any breach of the confidentiality provisions or the unauthorized use of a Party’s intellectual property may result in serious and irreparable injury to the aggrieved Party for which damages may not adequately compensate the aggrieved Party.
 The Parties agree, therefore, that, in addition to the dispute resolution process described above and any other remedy that the aggrieved Party may have, it shall be entitled to seek equitable injunctive relief without being required to post a bond or other surety or to prove either actual damages or that damages would be an inadequate remedy.